atomic14/diy-alexa/README.md

 My board is available on [eBay](https://www.ebay.co.uk/itm/154115095985) and [Tindie](https://www.tindie.com/products/atomic14/ics-43434-i2s-mems-microphone-breakout-board/)

-Other I2S microphones are equally suitable boards based around the INMP441 work very well.
+Other I2S microphones are equally suitable.
+Boards based around the INMP441 work very well.

 Wake word detection is carried out using a model trained with TensorFlow and runs on the ESP32 using TensorFlow Lite.
 A pre-trained model is included in the Firmware folder so you can get up and running straight away.

-Command recognition is carried using wit.ai - a free service from Facebook - I've included the access token for this in the code but will disable it in the near future.
+Command recognition is carried using wit.ai - a free service from Facebook - I've included the access token for this in the code but will disable it in the next few weeks.

 There are two folders in this repo `model` and `firmware` check the `README.md` file in each one for complete details.